• Home

 Elizabeth Heider writes literary crime fiction at the intersection of psychological thriller and political noir.
 Her novels draw on decades of work across military, government, academia, international organizations, and the private sector.

-She is the author of May the Wolf Die, named a Best Book of 2024 by The New York Times, The Washington Post, Publishers Weekly, Best Thriller Books, and CriminOlly.
-Her forthcoming novel, Children of the Savage City (Penguin), will be published on 17 February 2026.
-Her books have been optioned for television.
+Her debut novel, May the Wolf Die (Penguin, 2024), was named a Best Book of the Year by The New York Times, The Washington Post, Publishers Weekly, Best Thriller Books, and CriminOlly.
+Her follow-up, Children of the Savage City (Penguin, February 2026), was named a Financial Times Best New Thriller.
+Her Nikki Serafino series has been optioned and is currently in development for a Television Series by a major streaming platform.

 Read more on the Little Stack Questionnaire